 Academic and Institutional Leadership

-The founder and head of the interuniversity chair in Fluid Dynamical Systems is Rui Alexandre Pita Perdigão, also Chair Professor in Physics of Complex Systems and Climate Dynamics, Head of the Meteoceanics Institute for Complex System Science and Director of the associated Doctoral School, headquartered in Vienna, Austria, and with presences across Europe and North America, articulated through the recently established North Atlantic Climate Centre that he also chairs.
+The founder and head of the interuniversity chair in Fluid Dynamical Systems is Rui Perdigão, also Chair Professor in Physics of Complex Systems and Climate Dynamics, founding Head of the Meteoceanics Institute for Complex System Science and of the associated Doctoral School, with presences across Europe and North America, including through the recently founded North Atlantic Climate Centre.

-Moreover, he collaborates with the Doctoral Program on Climate Change and Sustainable Development Policies, an interdisciplinary doctorate promoted primarily by the University of Lisbon and the New University of Lisbon.
-There, he coordinates and delivers some of his courses on Complex System Dynamics and on Interdisciplinary Data Analytics and Model Design, which he tailored to a broad audience beyond the natural and exact science frontiers, being deployed not only to engineering and natural science students but also to those coming from social sciences, economics and management.
+Moreover, he has been collaborating with the Doctoral Program on Climate Change and Sustainable Development Policies, an interdisciplinary doctorate promoted primarily by the University of Lisbon and the New University of Lisbon.
+There, he has been coordinating and delivering some of his courses on Complex System Dynamics and on Interdisciplinary Data Analytics and Model Design, which he tailored to a broad audience beyond the natural and exact science frontiers, being deployed not only to engineering and natural science students but also to those coming from social sciences, economics and management.
 Moreover, he is involved in doctoral thesis supervision, coordinating doctoral research in interdisciplinary problems spanning climate system dynamics and socio-environmental complexity.

 Rui Perdigão chairs the international alliance for Quantum Information Technologies in the Earth Sciences (QITES) and also the NORA Research Alliance (the latter with co-coordinator Julia Hall).

-In recent years Rui Perdigão has also been scientific council member of the Centre for Ecology, Evolution and Environmental Changes (CE3C) from the University of Lisbon, as research group leader for Climate Change Impacts, Adaptation and Modelling.
+Between 2019 and 2022 Rui Perdigão has visited Lisbon, where he has been scientific council member of the Centre for Ecology, Evolution and Environmental Changes (CE3C) from the University of Lisbon, as research group leader for Climate Change Impacts, Adaptation and Modelling.

 Scientific Background and Flow